rdeepak2002/reddit-place-script-2022/README.md

 {
     "thread_delay": 2,
     "unverified_place_frequency": false,
+    "proxies": ["1.1.1.1:8080","2.2.2.2:1234"]
 }
 ```

 - thread_delay - Adds a delay between starting a new thread.
 Can be used to avoid ratelimiting
 - unverified_place_frequency - Sets the pixel place frequency to the unverified account limit
+- proxies - Sets proxies to use for sending requests to reddit.
+The proxy used is randomly selected for each request.
+Can be used to avoid ratelimiting

 - Transparency can be achieved by using the RGB value (69, 42, 0) in any part of your image
 - If you'd like, you can enable Verbose Mode by adding --verbose to "python main.py".
 This will output a lot more information, and not neccessarily in the right order, but it is useful for development and debugging.